MarcusSzabo/MarcusSzabo.github.io/content/work/art/man.md

 ### The Process

 I was invited to the Directed Studies by **Professor Steve Dipaola** and **PHD candidate Servet Ulas** to join their group for two semesters to assist with their project.
 In the first semester, I used my skills in **Maya** to create animations for the Avatar.
-In the second semester I lead the next group, helped **organize the tasks and divvy out the work**.
+In the second semester I led the next group, helped **organize the tasks and divvy out the work**.
 I also assisted with creating more animations and create the Avatar above.